Grainger Engineering Library - Frequently Asked Questions

 - I was charged for a print job but it printed out incorrectly due to a printer error, what do I do now?

 - If you were charged but your print job printed out incorrectly due to a printer error, you can request a refund.

 For instructions to request a refund visit http://www.library.illinois.edu/it/helpdesk/printing/papercutrefunds.html

 - How do I print wirelessly from my laptop?

 • Go tohttp://go.library.illinois.edu/webprinting/ and log in with your netid.• Click on Web Print• Select a printer, upload your file, and then submit!
 Go to any library print release station to print your file.

 - Are there scanners available at Grainger Engineering Library?

-- There are four scanners located near the first floor computer cluster.
+- There are six scanners located near the first floor computer cluster.
 Also, for engineering students, there is one scanner available at the fourth floor EWS.

 - Are there fax services available at Grainger Engineering Library?